Small Exercise as a way to Practice

 What is the Refund Policy?

 Once you are enrolled in the course, I am unable to offer a refund.
-You are able to receive the pdf's and video to watch.
-I encourage you to contact me if you have any questions prior to signing up. [email protected]
+You are able to receive the pdf's and watch the videos.
+I encourage you to contact me if you have any questions prior to signing up.